 \subsubsection{Reconstructing from subsequences}

-The problem of reconstructing strings from their subsequences has been previously studied, initiated by the authors of \cite{manvel1991reconstruction} and subsequently expanded on in \cite{scott1997reconstructing, dudik2003reconstruction,acharya2015string} which give various conditions on when a string can be reconstructed from its $k$-subsequence decomposition.
+The problem of reconstructing strings from their subsequences has been previously studied, initiated by \cite{manvel1991reconstruction} and subsequently expanded on by \cite{scott1997reconstructing, dudik2003reconstruction,acharya2015string} which give various conditions on when a string can be reconstructed from its $k$-subsequence decomposition.
 Our problem differs from the reconstruction problem studied in these works.
 For example, these works all consider the \emph{multiset}-decomposition of subsequences which includes the multiplicities of each subsequence whereas we only consider the \emph{set}-decomposition for the purposes of subsequence detection.